BC Rail: 1912–1948

 The Pacific Great Eastern Railway (PGE) was incorporated on February 27, 1912, to build a line from Vancouver north to a connection with the Grand Trunk Pacific Railway (GTP) at Prince George.
 Although independent from the GTP, the PGE had agreed that the GTP, whose western terminus was at the remote northern port of Prince Rupert, could use their line to gain access to Vancouver.
 The railway was given its name due to a loose association with England's Great Eastern Railway.
 Its financial backers were Timothy Foley, Patrick Welch, and John Stewart, whose construction firm of Foley, Welch and Stewart was among the leading railway contractors in North America.
 Upon incorporation, the PGE took over the Howe Sound and Northern Railway, which at that point had built 9 mi of track north of Squamish.
 The British Columbia government gave the railway a guarantee of principal and 4% interest (later increased to 4.5% to make the bonds saleable) on the construction bonds of the railway.

 By 1915, the line was opened from Squamish 176 mi north to Chasm.
 The railway was starting to run out of money, however.
 In 1915 it failed to make an interest payment on its bonds, obliging the provincial government to make good on its bond guarantee.
 In the 1916 provincial election campaign, the Liberal Party alleged that some of the money advanced to the railway for bond guarantee payments had instead gone into Conservative Party campaign funds.
-In the election, the Conservatives, who had won every seat in the legislature in 1912 election, lost to the Liberals.
-The Liberals then took Foley, Welch, and Stewart to court to recover $5 million of allegedly unaccounted funds.
+In the election, the Conservatives, who had won 40 of 42 seats in the legislature in the 1912 election, lost to the Liberals.
+The Liberals then took Foley, Welch and Stewart to court to recover $5 million of allegedly unaccounted funds.
 In early 1918, the railway's backers agreed to pay the government $1.1 million and turn the railway over to the government.

 When the government took over the railway, two separate sections of trackage had been completed: A small 20 mi section between North Vancouver and Horseshoe Bay, and one between Squamish and Clinton.
 By 1921, the provincial government had extended the railway to a point 15 mi north of Quesnel, still 80 mi south of a connection to Prince George, but it was not extended further.
 The track north of Quesnel was later removed.
 Construction of the line between Horseshoe Bay and Squamish was given a low priority because there was already a barge in operation between Squamish and Vancouver, and the railway wanted to discontinue operations on the North Vancouver-Horseshoe Bay line.
 However, the railway had an agreement with the municipality of West Vancouver to provide passenger service that it was unable to get out of until 1928, when they paid the city $140,000 in support of its road-building programme.
 The last trains on the line ran on November 29, 1928, and the line fell into disuse, but was never formally abandoned.